-Before starting with how to optimize WordPress website lets first understand why we need to speed up any website and why it is important for the company as well as for users.
+Before starting with how to optimize the WordPress website let's first understand why we need to speed up any website and why it is important for the company as well as for users.

-According to Google now website page speed will be the one of their ranking signal for mobile searches.
+According to Google now website page speed will be one of their ranking signal for mobile searches

-Website pagespeed not only important for ranking it is also important for user experience.
-If website takes more time for loading content then the visitor will switch for the other options, which will definitely reduce our website visitors and finally we are losing potential leads.
+Website page speed is not only important for ranking it is also important for user experience.
+If the website takes more time for loading content then the visitor will switch to the other options, which will definitely reduce our website visitors, and finally, we are losing potential leads

-There are many factors which need to consider while optimizing the pagespeed of the WordPress website.
+There are many factors that need to consider while optimizing the page speed of the WordPress website.